BitcoinDesign/Guide/guide/case-studies/payjoin.md

 ---

-A bitcoin transaction where the sender and receiver collaboratively construct a transaction is called a Payjoin.
-Payjoin transactions can be a powerful tool providing privacy, fee-savings and UTXO consolidation benefits to users.
+A bitcoin transaction where the sender and receiver collaboratively construct a transaction is called a payjoin.
+Payjoin transactions can be a powerful tool, providing privacy, fee-savings and UTXO consolidation benefits to users.
 They also present challenges and trade-offs due to their interactive & synchronous nature.

 **Payjoin transactions break some of the chain analysis [heuristics](https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki#motivation) during the course of making a payment.
-However, real time coordination between the sender & receiver mediated through an endpoint is required to construct them.**
+However, real-time coordination between the sender & receiver, mediated through an endpoint is required to construct them.**

 This case study:

 - Outlines the incentives and objectives for both senders & receivers
-- Analyses the Payjoin UX on both sides and proposes approaches to design Payjoin experiences.
+- Analyses the payjoin UX on both sides and proposes approaches to design payjoin experiences.
-- Proposes specific user flows and where possible, working designs for the same.
+- Proposes specific user flows and, where possible, working designs for the same.

-The high-level findings from this case study are that while the setup is more involved for the receiver, little-to-no effort is required per transaction.
+The high-level findings from this case study are that, while the setup is more involved for the receiver, little-to-no effort is required per transaction.

 The sender on the other hand needs little-to-no setup (apart from using a supporting wallet) and can achieve an identical or near-identical user experience to a regular transaction, depending on their choices and the sophistication of the implementation.

-### What is a Payjoin?
+### What is a payjoin?

 In a payjoin, both the sender and receiver contribute inputs to the transaction in a coordinated manner.
-The payjoin mechanism is also called pay-to-endpoint (P2EP) since the coordination is mediated through an endpoint run by the receiver.
-The endpoint address is communicated through a [BIP-21](https://bitcoinqr.dev) URI along with the payment address and amount.
+The payjoin mechanism is also called pay-to-endpoint (P2EP), since the coordination is mediated through an endpoint run by the receiver.
+The endpoint address is communicated through a [BIP-21](https://bitcoinqr.dev) URI, along with the payment address and amount.

-In the payjoin process, parties edit, sign and pass iterations of the transaction between each other before a final version is broadcasted.
+In the payjoin process, parties edit, sign and pass iterations of the transaction between each other, before a final version is broadcasted.
 [BIP-78](https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki#user-content-Respecting_the_minimum_relay_fee_policy) codifies a protocol with 2 iterations (or one round of interaction beyond address sharing), as shown in the visual here.

 {% include picture.html
    image = "assets/images/guide/case-studies/payjoin/payjoin-bip78-process.png"